DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 In these cases, all cards drawn are discarded.
 If N is not specified, draw 1 extra.
 Multiple Upper/Lower hand effects can compound or even out.
 If a rule specifies Upper/Lower Hand (N+), the effect can apply multiple times.
 N cards are drawn, +1 for each instance the effect is applied.
-For example, running through your Action Deck without resting results in one level of Fatigue, which causes Lower Hand (1+) on all Saves.
-This means that, if another effect causes Lower Hand, you would draw 3 cards on all Saves.
-If yet another effect would also cause drawing with Lower Hand, draw 4 cards.
+For example, running through your deck without resting results in one level of Fatigue, which causes Lower Hand (1+) on all Saves.
+This means that, if another effect causes Lower Hand, draw an additional Lower Hand card on all Saves.
+Upper/Lower Hand effects are cumulative and cancel each other out.

 #### Special Checks: Contested Checks and Saves